Informed/blogpost-python-src-layout/doc/using_poetry_and_the_python_src_layout_for_aws_lambdas.md

 ```
 <package_name>.<handler_module_name>.<handler_function_name>`
 ```
-I.E. the [2 dot solution](https://gist.github.com/gene1wood/06a64ba80cf3fe886053f0ca6d375bc0) that specifies the handler like a package import path.
+Also known as the [2 dot solution](https://gist.github.com/gene1wood/06a64ba80cf3fe886053f0ca6d375bc0) that specifies the handler like a package import path.

 In our example that would be:
 ```python